Practice Policies & Patient Information

 Because we are obliged to protect any confidential information, we hold about you and we take this very seriously, it is imperative that you let us know immediately if you change any of your contact details.

-We may contact you using SMS texting to your mobile phone in the event that we need to notify you about appointments and other services that we provide to you involving your direct care, therefore you must ensure that we have your up to date details.
-This is to ensure we are sure we are actually contacting you and not another person.
+We may contact you using SMS texting to your mobile phone if we need to notify you about appointments and other services that we provide to you involving your direct care, therefore you must ensure that we have your up-to-date details.
+This is to ensure we are sure we are contacting you and not another person.
 As this is operated on an ‘opt out’ basis we will assume that you give us permission to contact you via SMS if you have provided us with your mobile telephone number.
 Please let us know if you wish to opt out of this SMS service.
 We may also contact you using the email address you have provided to us.
-Please ensure that we have your up to date details.
+Please ensure that we have your up-to-date details.

 There may be occasions where authorised research facilities would like you to take part in research.
 Your contact details may be used to invite you to receive further information about such research opportunities.